-Trump Issues Measured Response To Barcelona Attack Amid Fallout Over Charlottesville Remarks
+Trump's Quick Response To Barcelona Attack Makes His Charlottesville Reactions Look Even Worse

-President Donald Trump tweeted his thoughts on a terrorist attack in Barcelona, Spain, Thursday that left at least 13 people dead after a van drove though a crowd at a major tourist hub.
+President Donald Trump issued an explosive statement against “Radical Islamic Terror” just hours after an attack in Barcelona, Spain, on Thursday left at least 13 people dead.

+Earlier this week, Trump said he needed to get all “the facts” before singling out hate groups for condemnation after violent protests sparked by a white supremacist rally left one woman dead in Charlottesville, Virginia, on Saturday.

+After telling that story, Trump claimed “we’ve got to start getting tough and we’ve got to start being vigilant and we’ve got to start using our heads or we’re not gonna have a country, folks.”

+As Time reported in 2016, historians know of no evidence to support Trump’s claim.
+The magazine quoted one saying it would have been “out of character” for Pershing.

-Trump’s comments on Barcelona came just hours after news first broke of the incident, which police confirmed they were treating as a terrorist attack.
-White House chief of staff John Kelly briefed Trump on the incident Thursday afternoon.
+Trump’s comments on Barcelona came just hours after news broke of the carnage there, which police confirmed they were treating as a terrorist attack.
+The so-called Islamic State claimed responsibility for the assault via its Amaq news agency, but it’s unclear to what degree the group’s leadership was involved in planning it.

+White House chief of staff John Kelly briefed Trump on the matter Thursday afternoon.

-Trump’s quick response sharply contrasts with his reactions to the violence in Charlottesville, Virginia, last Saturday.
+Trump’s quick response sharply contrasts with his reactions to the violence in Charlottesville.

 Trump argued in his initial response on Saturday that “many sides” were to blame for the tumult, which erupted amid a white supremacist protest against efforts to remove a statue of Confederate Gen. Robert E. Lee.
 The president didn’t explicitly condemn hate groups until Monday, two days after a car allegedly driven by a white supremacist plowed into a group of counterprotesters, killing a 32-year-old woman.